astral-sh/ty/README.md

 To install ty, see the [installation](./installation.md) documentation.

-To add the ty language server to your editor, see the [editors](./editors.md) documentation.
+To add the ty language server to your editor, see the [editor integration](./editors.md) guide.

 ## Getting help